Support-Ukraine-Love/web/content/_index.md

 how they relate to each other.
 (Currently being drafted.)

-[Contact Us](contact) is how to reach out to help maintain this site or to send us updated information, PRs, etc.
+[Contact Us](contact) is how to reach out to help maintain this site or to send us updated information, PRs, etc. This page also lists specific information we're currently reaching out for assistance with.

 🌻